 Commercial Use Comes from Britain

 Britain led the way when it came the commercial use of natural gas.
 They harvested natural gas produced by coal to run lighthouses and streetlights.

-This revolutionary change occurred in 178.
+This revolutionary change occurred in 1780.
 It found its way to the United States in 1816.
-At this time, it was used to run the streetlights throughout Baltimore, Maryland.
+This is when it was being used to run the streetlights throughout Baltimore, Maryland.

 The American Natural Gas Industry

 One challenge with manufactured natural gas is that it’s not as energy efficient as the natural gas found below ground.
 In 1859, American Colonel Edwin Drake, a former railroad conductor, made history by digging a well and finding natural gas.

-A two-inch diameter pipeline was built to turn to the nearby town of Titusville, PA.
-This proved to Americans that natural gas could be safely transported for easy use.
+A two-inch diameter pipeline was built to turn to the nearby town of Titusville, PA, providing Americans natural gas that could be safely transported for easy use.

 Natural Gas Benefits

 Natural gas was once used almost exclusively to power lights.
 But, people have since discovered that it’s ideal for heating homes, running water heaters, operating dryers, and cooking.

 It is the cleanest fossil fuel, and it’s extremely energy efficient.
-A more basic chemical compound than other fuels, it burns clean for minimal pollution.
+A more basic chemical compound than other fuels, it burns clean for little pollution.
 It also produces fewer greenhouse gases to help keep the planet clean.